-+ENG2111, Literature and Film
++\ENG2111, Literature and Film 3 hrs., 3 crs.

 Prerequisite: ENC1102 with a minimum grade of "C." (Meets Literature Humanities requirement.)
 Examines works of literature and their film adaptions, comparing written and cinematic narrative forms, writing elements and film composition techniques. , This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."